Geta/klarna/src/Klarna.Payments/README.md

 - Call CreateOrUpdateSession method in the [Index](/demo/Sources/EPiServer.Reference.Commerce.Site/Features/Checkout/Controllers/CheckoutController.cs#L84), [Update](/demo/Sources/EPiServer.Reference.Commerce.Site/Features/Checkout/Controllers/CheckoutController.cs#L116) and [ChangeAddress](/demo/Sources/EPiServer.Reference.Commerce.Site/Features/Checkout/Controllers/CheckoutController.cs#L123) action of the CheckoutController
 - Call the CompleteAndRedirect to [redirect](/demo/Sources/EPiServer.Reference.Commerce.Site/Features/Checkout/Controllers/CheckoutController.cs#L221) the visitor to the confirmation page after creating a PurchaseOrder

 Note: if you're not using serialized carts you need to set the OrderNumberMethod property on the cart like below code snippet.
 This package contains an implementation of the IOrderNumberGenerator.
 During payment authorization (so before a purchase order is created) it's mandatory to send the order number to Klarna.
-The custom implementation in the package generates an order number and save it on the cart.
+The custom implementation in the package generates an order number and saves it on the cart.
 When the SaveAsPurchaseOrder method is called the implementation will return the generated order number from the cart.

 ```
 if (cart is Mediachase.Commerce.Orders.Cart) // old (not serialized) carts don't use the IOrderNumberGenerator